Maurice Chilton: Military career

 Educated at Rugby School, Chilton entered the Royal Military Academy, Woolwich and was commissioned into the Royal Artillery on 28 July 1915.
 He served in the First World War in France and attended the Staff College, Camberley in 1930.
 He also served in the Second World War latterly as Chief of Staff for the Second Army and then as Deputy Adjutant General for 21st Army Group.

-After the war he became Director of Air at the War Office and then General Officer Commanding East Anglian District from 1948.
-He was made General Officer Commanding-in-Chief at Anti-Aircraft Command in 1953; in that capacity he visited his units on Merseyside and Tyneside.
+After the war, Chilton became Director of Air at the War Office and then General Officer Commanding East Anglian District from 1948.
+He was made General Officer Commanding-in-Chief at Anti-Aircraft Command in 1953; in that capacity, he visited his units on Merseyside and Tyneside.
 He became Quartermaster-General to the Forces in 1955 and died while still serving in that role in 1956.

 Family

-In 1926 he married Margaret Sinclair.
+In 1926, Chilton married Margaret Sinclair.